patherlkd/QuickConstant/README.md

 # QuickConstant

-This repository contains a c++ code that computes the dissociation and association constants, with units mol/liter and liter/mol respectively, based upon a simple 2 bead simulation with periodic boundary conditions.
+This repository contains a c++ code that computes the dissociation and association constants (according to Jong et al. (2010) https://onlinelibrary.wiley.com/doi/epdf/10.1002/jcc.21776), with units mol/liter and liter/mol respectively, based upon a simple 2 bead simulation with periodic boundary conditions.
 The coordinate files are expected to be in XYZ format i.e.
 ```
 2
 Atoms.
 Timestep: 0